Kacpron123/First-Project/README.md

-# First-Project
+# First-Projects
-This is my first project ever created,
+There are mine first projects ever created,
-I drop it here as a reminder
+I drop them here as a reminder